Skip to contents

 M

-a matrix as produced by kalis::CladesMat
+a local n by n relatedness/clade matrix, such as one produced by kalis::CladesMat

 Q

-an orthogonal matrix whose columns span the column space of the background covariates
+a n by q orthogonal matrix whose columns span the column space of the background covariates

 k